 Blue Shield.
-This plan is a High Deductible Plan at \$3,000 annual deductible per employee only and \$6,000 annual deductible per family and has lower monthly premiums.
+This plan is a High Deductible Plan at \$3,200 annual deductible per individual and \$6,400 annual family deductible.
 This plan is compatible with a Health Savings Account (HSA).
-Prescription drugs are subject to plan deductible.
-Preventive Care pays 100%.
+Prescription drugs are subject to individual and family deductibles.
+Preventive Care is covered at 100% per plan guidelines.
 For more information see the TRS website www.bcbstx.com/trsactivecare